strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ![Strapi Registration Page](../assets/getting-started/tutorial/strapi-beta-registration-page.png 'Strapi Registration Page')

 ::: tip NOTE
 Using the `--quickstart` flag installs Strapi using an [SQLite](https://www.sqlite.org/index.html) database.
-You may always leave off the **--flag**, but you need to follow a few configuration steps for your database choice. **You need to have your database choice installed and running locally before creating your project.**
+You may, at any time, leave off the **--flag**, but you need to follow a few configuration steps for your database choice. **You need to have your database choice installed and running locally before creating your project.**

 **Note:** An **SQLite** database is an excellent database to use for prototyping and _developing_ Strapi projects. **SQLite** is a light database that ports effortlessly to the other relational databases (**MySQL**, **PostgreSQL**, and **MariaDB**).
 It is recommended to **develop** with SQLite and to use another relational database (MySQL, PostgreSQL or MariaDB) in production.